The Bash Street Kids: Danny

-Danny, whose full name is Daniel Deathshead Morgan, is generally depicted in a skull and crossbones jumper and a floppy red school cap.
-He became the leader early in the strip, after he gave each kid a wine gum.
+Daniel Deathshead "Danny" Morgan, was the first identified member of the roguish members of Class 2B, first appearing in the comic strip's debut and becoming the leader after he gave each kid a wine gum.
 Danny often devises the kids' pranks and escape routes from school.
 Although he is clever he does poorly in school, primarily due to his laziness and short attention span.
 Danny is often described as having the "soul of a pirate", the reason he gets caught up in rebellious schemes and boisterous activities.
 Like most of the other characters he is usually rude to adults, once asking Smiffy to speak up because he couldn't hear him over Teacher.
 In later strips Danny has some respect for Teacher, often helping him out of trouble.
 Although he hates school, like the other children he found it hard to cope when the Bash Street School was closed.
 As the leader Danny is prone to conceit, and in the 2006 Beano annual he announces that his conker is indestructible in a competition.
 His swelled head is often deflated by a fellow student.
+In the present, Danny usually wears a skull and crossbones jumper and a floppy red school cap.

 Danny seems especially close to Toots, calling her his second-in-command, and is most annoyed by Smiffy's stupidity and Spotty's sarcasm.
 He occasionally enjoys making fun of Plug's looks and Fatty's weight.
 Danny has an intense rivalry with Dennis the Menace, highlighted in a strip where the two compete to find a treasure under The O2 Arena and ending with Danny outwitting Dennis; they often argue in crossover strips.
 Although Danny also dislikes Roger the Dodger (although he is willing to use him) and Minnie the Minx, their rivalries are not as intense and he once had a crush on Minnie.
 He is a central character in The Beano Interactive DVD with Dennis, Gnasher, Minnie the Minx and Roger the Dodger.